Royalty Free Music and Twitch: Rules and Regulations You Need to Know

 Thankfully, with the game streaming community growing, more and more video games are coming out with sound options that only use royalty free music for Twitch and other platforms for that reason.

 Even if you're already sold on using royalty free music for Twitch streams, take a moment to fully read over Twitch's Music Guidelines just to be sure you have all your bases covered, especially if you use music often.

-If you're really into music and sound effects, we even have a Premium option that has over 20k sound effects and you even get in on pre-released royalty free music for Twitch before anyone else.
+If you're really into music and sound effects, we even have a Premium option that has over 25,000 sound effects, and you even get in on pre-released royalty free music for Twitch before anyone else.

-Bringing royalty free music for Twitch into your streams stand out and bring a whole new ambiance to your viewers, from making it more laid back to ramping up the drama.
-Our team is ready to help you get started or you can head straight to Sign-Up if you're eager to get started!
+Bringing royalty free music into your streams will bring a whole new ambiance to your videos, whether you want to make it more laid back or ramp up the drama.
+Our team is ready to help you get started or you can head straight to Sign-Up if you're ready to go!